-The MagnaProve small volume prover uses a proprietary electromagnet design with a linear actuator that gathers its performance by releasing the piston from the magnet, which removes drag from proving runs.
+The MagnaProve small volume prover uses a proprietary inline magnetic drive system that gathers its performance by releasing the piston from the magnet, which removes drag from proving runs.
 The magnetic field does not transfer through the stainless steel internal parts, ensuring no extra debris is picked up that would affect the accuracy of proving readings.
-The MagnaProve also utilizes fixed flags to define the volume section.
-The flags activate the optical sensor to start and stop the run.
 Auto seal check option is available.